readium/swift-toolkit/docs/Guides/Navigator/Navigator.md

 You can use a Readium Navigator to present the publication to the user.
 The `Navigator` renders resources on the screen and offers APIs and user interactions for navigating the contents.

+> [!IMPORTANT]
-:warning: Navigators do not have user interfaces besides the view that displays the publication.
+> Navigators do not have user interfaces besides the view that displays the publication.
 Applications are responsible for providing a user interface with bookmark buttons, a progress bar, etc.

 ## Default implementations